MarioJim/fuzzy-pdf/README.md

 ```

 - If you don't specify a path, it will default to the current folder.
-- If you don't specify a command, the selected pdf will be opened with `xdg-open`.
+- If you don't specify a command, the selected pdf will be opened with `start` on Windows, `open` in MacOS and `xdg-open` in other OSs.

 Run `fuzzy-pdf -h` for more information on options.